 To finish the installation and make sure your new door doesn’t accidentally open while you’re away, mark the location of the hinges.

-This will help you to remove your new door in the future should the need arise.
-And remember, simply fixing a broken window pane won’t improve the appearance of a neglected door.
+This will help you to remove your new gate in the future should the need arise.
+And remember, simply fixing a broken window pane won’t improve the appearance of a neglected gate.

 Install longer screws in each hinge

 Also, it’s a good idea to use countersunk screws when possible.
-These tend to rust faster than standard screws, so they’re less likely to be visible once the door is installed.
+These tend to rust faster than standard screws, so they’re less likely to be visible once the gateway is installed.

 Get Help from an Expert